 - Redistribute weight: Carrying items held close to the body takes the strain off the smaller joints that frequently experience the brunt of arthritis discomfort, like wrists, hands and fingers.

-For more resources on better managing arthritis discomfort, Hearts at Home’s experts in home care in Lenexa and surrounding areas.
+For more resources on better managing arthritis discomfort, Hearts at Home’s providers of senior care in Shawnee and the surrounding areas.
 Some of the numerous ways we can help include:

 - Providing transportation and accompaniment to medical appointments